You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Getting up to speed on an unfamiliar project

-• Understanding the codebase before implementing a new feature
+• Understanding existing code before implementing a new feature

 CH 05 · Beginner · 10:04 ↗ · Tips 12-13